isaacnmm/pestpolicy-hugo2XX/content/posts/best-substrate-for-bearded-dragons/index.md

 layout: post
 ---

-When choosing the best substrate for [bearded](https://pestpolicy.com/best-cages-for-bearded-dragons/) dragons, you can consider things like safety, ease of cleaning, and the natural feel that mimics their environment.
+When choosing the best substrate for [bearded](https://pestpolicy.com/best-cages-for-bearded-dragons/)dragons, you can consider things like safety, ease of cleaning, and the natural feel that mimics their environment.

 ##  Key Factors to Consider